end2endzone/end2endzone-hugo/content/blog/2014-08-05-my-expectations-and-things-i-would-like-to-shoot.md

 There is actually 2 things I would like to shoot using light trails.
 The first obvious one is car light trails in a scene where the background seems alive like the night life of a city.
 This have been visited by other photographers many times and I don't think you need explanation on what I would like to achieve.
 I might need to start with a boring spot not too far from home to make tests and see what kind of results I can expect.

 The next thing I want to try is creating my own light trails with a laser pointing on the ground.
-You can actually &quot;write&quot; something nice with a long enough exposure.
+You can actually "write" something nice with a long enough exposure.
 Do it with multiple color lasers (red, blue and green) to create more dramatic effects.

 # Tilt shift